xennio/docs.github.io/source/includes/_android.md

 * Replace `YOUR-SDK-KEY` with your Application SDK Key

-Now Android SDK Setup installation completed you can navigate from [here]() documentation for event collecting
+Now IOS SDK Setup installation completed you can navigate from [here](#events) documentation for event collecting